wix-incubator/headless-components/docs/api/EVENT_INTERFACE.md

 ### Event.Root

-Root component that provides event context to all child components.
+Root container that provides event context to all child components.

 **Props**